ymekonnen9/StockTrader/README.md

-# TradeCraft Exchange
+# StockTrader Exchange

-**TradeCraft Exchange** is a simulated web-based stock trading platform built with .NET 8.
+**StockTrader Exchange** is a simulated web-based stock trading platform built with .NET 8.
 This project serves as a comprehensive learning exercise to explore and implement advanced concepts in backend development, API design, database management, and integration with third-party services using modern .NET technologies.

 ## Project Description

-The goal of TradeCraft Exchange is to create a feature-rich simulated environment where users can:
+The goal of StockTrader Exchange is to create a feature-rich simulated environment where users can:
 * Register and manage their accounts.
 * Add virtual funds to their trading accounts (simulated via Stripe's test environment).
 * View (simulated) stock information and prices.